-Economic and Community Development

-Communications

 Initiate a PR Campaign

-This section sets out to transform Lewiston's housing landscape.
-The recommendations included may not sit well with all Lewiston residents.
+This section sets out to transform Lewiston's landscape. housing The recommendations included may not sit well with all Lewiston residents.
 Thus, a public relations (PR) campaign may be in order to solicit input and generate community support.
 The City should consider holding a facilitated housing symposium to review the housing recommendations and identify which recommendations have the greatest support among stakeholders, including City staff, landlords, community organizations, and residents.
 Similar to the unwritten rules of the Planapalooza process, decisions should be made by evaluating the overall temperature of the participants, rather than bending to the loudest or most persistent few.